tiborauer/ansible-win/README.md

         - Control: hostname: control, IP: 10.12.0.101
         - Client: hostname: vm-01, IP: 10.12.0.111
 - user: Service account "service" is created with only SSH access using the RSA private key encoded in the repo
-- software space: Software space is created at _D:\HyperV\software_ and mounted at the VMs' _/software_
+- software space: Software space is created at _/software_ on the Control and mounted at the client VMs' _/software_

 ## Steps